 Internal linking helps search engines understand the structure of your website - which are the pages within the general structure of your website and how all the different pages interact with one another.

 Providing relevant content through links keeps users on the website and helps users navigate their way on the website easily.
 This is another sign that your website is great because it provides a good user-friendly experience and search engines pick up on that efficacy.
+All in all, your team should make perfecting technical SEO a main focus and priority.

 Page depth refers to the number of clicks required to reach a specific page from the homepage, using the shortest path.